 - Every account holder would receive a life insurance cover of Rs 30,000 plus an accidental cover of Rs 1 lakh

 - An overdraft limit of Rs 5,000 would be provided to every account holder

-- The withdrawal limit for the account is Rs 10,000 per month and an account holder can deposit as much as 1 lakh in the account.
+- The withdrawal limit for the account is Rs 10,000 per month and an account holder can deposit as much as rs 50 thousand in the account.

 A total of only 2 members can open PM Jan Dhan Yojana Account in their name.
 The documents required for opening of the account are minimal and banks officials are quite supportive while assisting applicants in getting the account opened.

 One of the best features of PM Jan Dhan Yojana is that there is no fee associated with the account and its operating.
 It entirely free of cost and comes along with many benefits, listed above.